Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Slope filtrations

-The bridge between the "dynamical" definition of Lyapunov exponents and the "algebraic" method applied in the sequel is given by the following result.
-It is first formulated by Kontsevich \cite{Ko97}(in a slightly different form) and then proved rigorously by Forni \cite{Fo02}.
+A bridge between the ``dynamical'' definition of Lyapunov exponents and the ``algebraic'' method applied in the sequel originates from the following result.
+It is first formulated by Kontsevich~\cite{Ko97}(in a slightly different form) and then extended by Forni~\cite{Fo02}.

-\begin{theorem}[{\cite{KZ97} \cite{Fo02}\cite{BM10}}] If the VHS over the Teichm\"uller curve $C$ contains a sub-VHS $\mathbb{W}$ of rank $2k$, then the sum of the $k$ corresponding non-negative Lyapunov exponents equals
+\begin{theorem}[\cite{Ko97}, \cite{Fo02}, \cite{BM10}] If the VHS over the Teichm\"uller curve $C$ contains a sub-VHS $\mathbb{W}$ of rank $2k$, then the sum of the $k$ corresponding non-negative Lyapunov exponents equals